rp-rs/rp-hal/boards/rp-pico-w/README.md

 rp-pico-w = "0.0.1"
 ```

-In your program, you will need to call `rp_pico::Pins::new` to create
+In your program, you will need to call `rp_pico_w::Pins::new` to create
 a new `Pins` structure.
 This will set up all the GPIOs for any on-board
 devices.
 See the [examples](./examples) folder for more details.